leonlinsx/minimal-mistakes/_posts/2020-05-15-new-lab-food.md

   - People are being inspired to look for solutions, likely through tech, and perhaps we'll get something out of the box
   - We need to think of it more as a systems disruption, with pressure building up on how we distribute food, particularly protein
   - We're getting incrementally better, but might see health and nutrition isssues

+*LL - Recall the complex systems we [talked about previously](https://avoidboringpeople.substack.com/p/authentic-contrarians-vs-consensus "santa fe").
+Wanting to support more local food sounds nice, and I'm unsure if there's enough food made locally to satisfy peoples' wants. \[3\]*

 **How do you increase transparency across the full supply chain?**